 - Think about how you eat now.
 Look at how often you eat processed food, such as frozen pizza, versus food in its natural state, such as fruit.
 Generally, the less often you eat processed food, the better.

 - Keep a food diary for two weeks.
 You’ll see where you can improve, and you’ll have a good idea of exactly what you’re eating.

 - Visit , , and for more information on healthy eating and ways to change your eating habits.

 - Decide what you can and cannot live with when it comes to healthy eating, and start with small steps such as reducing sugar intake.
 Once you’re comfortable with that, add another small change to your diet.

 Remember, this is a marathon, not a sprint.
 Make minor changes gradually, and you’ll still enjoy eating while you work toward your goals.
-Use your doctor and nutritionist for help and guidance.
+Use your doctor and nutritionist for (opens in a new tab).

 What steps to improve your diet are you considering?
 If you’ve already taken steps to change your eating, please share in our comments section.